 In most cases, your desire for it will go away altogether.
 Even if it doesn’t, at least you’ve given yourself time to think through the consequences of buying it.

-4. Pay Bills On Time
+4. Pay Bills On Time for a Better Credit History

 It’s tempting when you first start building your credit history to think that the occasional late payment doesn’t matter too much.
 Yet, in reality, late payments can have a big impact on your credit score.